BigFluffyBeard/FreePlotDigitizer/README.md

 ### New Graph Types:
 Axis scaling is handled with affine transforms.
 They are designed such that when you click a point, the raw pixel coordinates of that point are converted to meaningful data.
 The ones I have built in are Linear, Logarithmic, and Reciprocal.
 To add a new graph type, you'll want to define another affine transform for the graph type you want, and update the switch cases for both xScale and yScale.

 Both axis are calibrated using two points, being pixel location and data value.
-The affine can be devised based on this.
+From there, the affine transforms the pixel coordinates to usable data points within a transformed space (which is your specific graph type).
 So, for example, the ones I have are done in the format:
   1. Linear:
      ```matlab
      data = ((pixel - p1)/ (p2 - p1)) * (d2 - d1) + d1;